52,000+ HOURS LED TO THIS

 Simply put, this workshop's priority is to teach you:

 As a class, we will work together to form, cast, and de-mold a post-tensioned item.
-Substantial time will be devoted to Q&A (so bring your questions!), case-studies of past projects with behind-the-scenes photos, discussions of what works, and more importantly, what is a waste of time and money.
+We will take time to answer your questions, review past projects with behind-the-scenes photos, discuss what works, and more importantly, what is a waste of time and money.

 Session Time and Capacity